 You can use services like Agoda.com, Booking.com, and hostelz.com for booking hostels.
 They have thousands of hostels listed on their sites.
 Just tick the prices tab from low to high, and there you go, cheap accommodation, alright!

 If you want to save more money, consider booking months ahead of your arrival.
 Some hostels offer free cancellation.
 You don’t have to worry if you will find better and cheaper accommodations in the future.
 Time is gold, you’ll realize.

-Like Couchsurfing, you will sleep in a stranger’s house too in Airbnb.
+Like Couchsurfing, you will sleep in a stranger’s house, too, on Airbnb.
 However, the property would only be for you to use.
 Of course, you have to pay higher, but don’t worry!
 The price is going to be relatively lower than a hotel.
 So you shall be able to save money still.

-Well, you have a wide range of selections in Airbnb.
+Well, you have a wide range of selections on Airbnb.
 You can rent a single-room property, a suite of rooms, entire houses, apartments, moored yachts, houseboats, and even a castle!

 Pros of using Airbnb